Kargıpınarı: Etymology and History

-The population of the village increased in the first half of the 20th century and Kargıpınarı was declared as a seat of township in 1969.
+The population of the village increased in the first half of the 20th century and Kargıpınarı was declared a seat of township in 1969.

 Economy

 The major economic activity is agriculture.
-Kargıpınarı is one of the most important citrus producers of Mersin Province and Mersin Province is the most important citrus producer of Turkey.
+Kargıpınarı is one of the most important citrus producers of the Mersin Province and Mersin Province is the most important citrus producer of Turkey.
 Other crops such as tomatoes and cucumbers are also produced.
-The citrus plantation is mostly on the north of the town.
+The citrus plantation is mostly in the north of the town.
 The Mediterranean coast is just about 2 km from the center of the town and the newer houses are built at the sea side as summer resort housing estates for the city dwellers.